bedaisynic/to-do-list/README.md

 # HeadSpin Responsive Email Template

 ## MJML
 MJML is a framework which helps to create responsive emails.
-It has the similar syntax like HTML.
+It has similar syntax like HTML.
 To start working on editing an email, you can download the [official desktop app](https://mjmlio.github.io/mjml-app/) to modify your email with live rendering or install [mjml](https://marketplace.visualstudio.com/items?itemName=attilabuti.vscode-mjml) in your code editor if you use Visual Studio.

 ## How to use HeadSpin standard email template

-This basic template is created by MJML and designed for standard email of HeadSpin.
-It consists of the head, header, body, and footer.
-To create your email, you can simply link the head, header, and footer into your template and replace the body with your content.
+This basic template is written in MJML and designed for a standard email template for HeadSpin.
+It consists of four main components : head, header, body, and footer.
+To create your custom email, you can reuse the head, header, and footer from this template and replace the body with your own content.

 The template can be used like this: